ryannair02/MIST4610-Project1/README.md

 Image for Query 7: <img width="277" alt="image" src="https://github.com/ryannair02/MIST4610-Project1/assets/120529297/b2f1b98f-1cfd-4055-a97e-ebf00dba8efe">

+Query 8:
-Justification: Display in a procedure the players, age group, and teamID while calling a particular teamID.
+Display in a procedure the players, age group, and teamID while calling a particular teamID.

+Justification:
 This query is helpful for the club to quickly access the list of players, their age group, and the teamID of a particular team.
 This query would assist a club admin when dealing with daily operations of the club regarding a particular team and their members.